 Dr. Ronald Watson, the lead author in this study, wrote:

 Previous research has studied the effectiveness of purple passion fruit extract for relieving asthma symptoms.
-Specifically, this study found that supplementation with the same dose of 150 mg/day improve symptoms of cough, wheeze, and shortness of breath, but did not improve the forced expiratory volume in 1 second (FEV1, or the maximum amount of air you can exhale in 1 second.
-Asthma is a obstructive airway disease, so this measure reflects the disease state).
+Specifically, this study found that supplementation with the same dose of 150 mg/day improved symptoms of cough, wheeze, and shortness of breath, but did not improve the forced expiratory volume in 1 second (FEV1, or the maximum amount of air you can exhale in 1 second.)
+Asthma is an obstructive airway disease, so this measure reflects the disease state).
 No side effects were noted in this study.

 - Nutr Res.
 2010 Sep;30(9):601-6.